Stay at the Carlsberg Elephants in Copenhagen

 9 cultural spots in Copenhagen

-Right behind the Carlsberg Elephants you will catch sight of the Dipylon – being Greek for ‘Double Gate’.
+Right behind the Carlsberg Elephants, you will spot the Dipylon – being Greek for ‘Double Gate’.
 The eye-catching gate was erected in 1892 by Vilhelm Dahlerup and marked the entrance to Carlsberg from Vesterbro.
-The two vaults served specific purposes, since malt mash from the malting floors above could be poured directly into waiting wagons under them.
+The two vaults served specific purposes, as malt mash from the malting floors above could be poured directly into waiting wagons under them.

-On the inner side of the Dipylon building you will notice a frieze with paintings of important people to Carlsberg.
-Besides Carl Jacobsen and his wife, Ottilia, a number of collaborators are depicted, among these the architect Vilhelm Dahlerup and Carlsberg’s builder S. P. Beckmann.
+On the inner side of the Dipylon building, you will notice a frieze with paintings of significant people to Carlsberg.
+Besides Carl Jacobsen and his wife, Ottilia, several collaborators are depicted, among others, the architect Vilhelm Dahlerup and Carlsberg’s builder S. P. Beckmann.

 The individual behind the foundation of the Carlsberg business, Jacob Christian Jacobsen (later mostly known as J. C. Jacobsen), was born on 2 September 1811 in Copenhagen.
-As an ambitious industrialist and the successful founder of the brewery, he achieved both fame and much recognition for his life-long efforts.
+As an ambitious industrialist and successful brewery founder, he achieved fame and much recognition for his lifelong efforts.

-Presumably he caught interest in beer brewing from his father, who owned a small beer brewery in Brolæggerstræde.
+Presumably, he caught interest in beer brewing from his father, who owned a small brewery in Brolæggerstræde.
 Although not formally taking part in any academic training, apart from a few classes taught by Hans Christian Ørsted, he enthusiastically took up the discipline by himself.

 In 1847, after receiving a license from the King, J. C. Jacobsen established a brewery, Carlsberg, in a suburb of Copenhagen, Valby.
 It was named after his son, Carl Jacobsen, as well as its location, Valby Bakke (‘bakke’ meaning hill or mountain – ‘berg’, resulting in the name ‘Carlsberg’)!